asmarcondes/wordluino/README.md

 ## About <a name = "about"></a>

-Woodle é uma ideia de projeto utilizando Arduino para construir uma versão física do jogo Wordle (ou Termo, na versão brasileira).
+Wordluino é uma ideia de projeto utilizando Arduino para construir uma versão física do jogo Wordle (ou Termo, na versão brasileira).

 ## Getting Started <a name = "getting_started"></a>